ibm-cloud-docs/codeengine/subscription-ping.md

 2. If the `data` is not JSON, then the HTTP body is in the format `{ "body": "xxx" }`, where `xxx` is the `data` string.

 ## Environment variables for events
-{: #sub-envir-variables}
+{: #sub-envir-variables-ping}

 All events that are delivered to a job are received as environment variables.
 These environment variables include a prefix of `CE_` and are based on the [`CloudEvents` spec](https://cloudevents.io){: external}.
 {: shortdesc}

 ### Common environment variables
-{: #sub-envir-variables-common}
+{: #sub-envir-variables-common-ping}

 Each event contains some common environment variables that appear every time the event is delivered.
-The actual set of variables in each event may include more options.
+The actual set of variables in each event can include more options.
 For more information and more environment variable options, see the [`CloudEvent` attributes](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#context-attributes){: external}.

 ```
 CE_ID=abcdefgh-abcd-abcd-abcd-1a2b3c4d5e6f